Nesplee/card-price-tracker/README.md

 - **Idempotent end-to-end, proven rather than assumed.** Every layer, from the raw copy to the staging quarantine to the star schema itself, upserts through a `UNIQUE` constraint instead of a delete-and-reload. [`tests/test_idempotence.py`](tests/test_idempotence.py) replays the entire pipeline twice in a row against a real database and asserts zero duplication and zero drift in the historical record.
 - **A page-level checkpoint turns a ~37% failure rate into a non-issue.** Each successfully fetched page commits immediately in [`src/extract/pipeline.py`](src/extract/pipeline.py), so a crash mid-extraction never loses work already done; a retry resumes from the last confirmed page instead of restarting an 80-page extraction from scratch.
 - **A real incident reshaped the DAG's failure handling, not a hypothetical one.** The automated run of 2026-08-07 exhausted its then-20-retry budget during a prolonged `pokemontcg.io` outage.
-The fix, documented in [`docs/superpowers/specs/2026-08-08-dag-reliability-design.md`](docs/superpowers/specs/2026-08-08-dag-reliability-design.md), raised the retry ceiling to 60, added a 4-hour `dagrun_timeout` that bounds the cumulative run rather than any single attempt, and closed a UTC date-rollover bug, then was verified by replaying that exact failed run to `success` in production.
+The fix raised the retry ceiling to 60, added a 4-hour `dagrun_timeout` that bounds the cumulative run rather than any single attempt, and closed a UTC date-rollover bug, then was verified by replaying that exact failed run to `success` in production.
 - **Least privilege is enforced at the database role level, not just documented.** `pipeline_app` (read/write, scoped to the schemas the pipeline needs) and `dashboard_reader` (read-only, scoped to `prod` alone) are two separate Postgres roles: no interface capable of exploring the data, whether Metabase or the custom dashboard, can also write to it.

 <img src=".assets/divider.png" width="100%" alt="" />